Ahmad-Zahoor/Cyclistic-Bike-Project/README.md

 >Observations:

 - Members have a bigger preference for classic bikes and electric bikes which show ~44% for classic_bike and ~12% for electric_bike.
-- Casual have ~26% preference for classic bikes and 16% for electric_bike.
+- Casuals have ~26% preference for classic bikes and 16% for electric bikes.
 - Casual also use the docked_bike by ~5% but Member dont use the docked_bike.

 #### Guiding questions